Welcome to Nursery's Class Page.

 If there are any problems or queries, please do not hesitate to come and see me or one of the team – our door is always open.
 Here at St Mary’s we believe communication between home and school is an essential factor for a wonderful learning experience.

-Our topic for our first half term is ‘Celebrate, good times"’, where we will be learning all about different celebrations such as, Halloween, Bonfire Night, Diwali, Christmas, birthdays and many more.
+Our topic for this half term is ‘Animals’, where we will be learning all about different types of animals from around the world.

-Miss Dempsey is the Nursery Teacher and the Teaching Assistants are Mrs MacMillan, Mrs Howard-Cofield and Mr Wombwell.
-Miss Smith will cover my PPA (Every Monday PM)
+Miss Dempsey is the Nursery Teacher and the Teaching Assistants are Mrs MacMillan and Mrs Howard-Cofield.
+Miss Smith will cover my PPA (every Monday PM)

 - Uniform - We do ask all children to wear a school uniform.
 A white polo shirt with either grey pants or grey skirt should be worn